 What do I do if I want to intermit (take a break from my studies)?

 If you intermit, you’ll still be considered a current student during your period of intermittence, and liable for rent unless we can find someone to take over your room.
+If you do not live in Anglia Ruskin managed accommodation, you will need to discuss this with your landlord as their policy may differ.

 What happens if I want to move out early?